NLnetLabs/routinator/source/interactive.rst

 Validity Checker
 ----------------

-You can check the RPKI origin validation status of a specific BGP announcement using the :subcmd:`validate` subcommand and by supplying the ASN and prefix.
+You can check the RPKI origin validation status of one or more BGP announcements using the :subcmd:`validate` subcommand and by supplying the ASN and prefix.
 A validation run will be started before returning the result, making sure you get the latest information.
 If you would like a result from the current cache, you